Continuous Combinatorics of Abelian Group Actions: Three general problems

 \begin{thmn} For each of the subshift, graph homomorphism, and tiling problems for $F(2^{\Z^n})$, the set of integers $m$ for which the continuous version of the problem has a positive answer is $\Sigma^0_1$. \end{thmn}

-\begin{proof} In each case, Theorem~\ref{thm:tilethm} shows that the continuous object exists (e.g., for the subshift problem, a continuous equivariant map into the subshift) iff a corresponding object exists for the graph $\gnpq$ for some $n<p,q$ where $(p,q)=1$ (e.g., for the subshift problem, there is a map $g \colon \gnpq \to b$ which respects the subshift, see Definition~\ref{def:resp}).
+\begin{proof} In each case, Theorem~\ref{thm:tilethm} shows that the continuous object exists (e.g., for the subshift problem, a continuous equivariant map into the subshift) if and only if a corresponding object exists for the graph $\gnpq$ for some $n<p,q$ where $\gcd(p,q)=1$ (e.g., for the subshift problem, there is a map $g \colon \gnpq \to \bsft$ which respects the subshift, see Definition~\ref{def:resp}).
 For given $n,p,q$, it is a finite problem to determine if such a $g$ from $\gnpq$ exists.
 Thus, the set of $m$ coding subshifts for which there is a continuous equivariant map from $\fzs$ to the subshift is a $\Sigma^0_1$ set. \end{proof}

-Thus, for all three problems, the question is whether the set in question is actually computable, or else is a $\Sigma^0_1$-complete set.
+In the remaining sections of this chapter, we show that the one-dimensional subshift problem corresponds to a computable set, and that for the general subshift problem and the graph homomorphism problem, the corresponding sets are $\Sigma^0_1$-complete, and in particular not computable.
+The exact degree of computability of the set corresponding to the tiling problem is unknown.

-\subsection{The subshift problem for $F(2^\Z)$}
+\section{The subshift problem for $F(2^\Z)$}

-We show first that the general subshift problem in dimension one, that is for $F(2^{\Z})$, is computable.
-In contrast, we show in \S\ref{sec:sstwodim} that the subshift problem in dimensions two or higher is not computable.
-In fact, we show in \S\ref{sec:gh} that even the specific instance of the graph homomorphism problem is not decidable for $F(2^{\Z^n})$ for $n \geq 2$.
-Recall a subshift of finite type $Y\subseteq b^\Z$ is determined by a sequence $(b;\ell;p_1,\dots,p_k)$ where $\ell \geq 1$ and $p_1\in b^\ell$ are the forbidden patterns of length $\ell$.
+We show first that the general subshift problem in dimension one, that is for $F(2^{\Z})$, is decidable.
+It follows immediately that the one-dimensional graph homomorphism problem and tiling problem are also decidable.
+In contrast, we will show in \S\ref{sec:sstwodim} that the subshift problem in dimensions two or higher is not decidable.
+In fact, we will show in \S\ref{sec:gh} that even the specific instance of the graph homomorphism problem is not decidable for $F(2^{\Z^n})$ for $n \geq 2$.
+Recall a subshift of finite type $Y\subseteq \bsft^\Z$ is determined by a sequence $(\bsft;\ell;p_1,\dots,p_k)$ where $\ell \geq 1$ and $p_i\in \bsft^\ell$ are the forbidden patterns of length $\ell$ (width $\ell-1$).

-\begin{thmn} The set of integers $m$ coding subshifts $Y_m\subseteq b^{\Z}$ for which there is a continuous, equivariant map from $F(2^\Z)$ to $Y_m$ is a $\Delta^0_1$ (i.e., computable) set. \end{thmn}
+\begin{thmn} The set of integers $m$ coding subshifts $Y_m\subseteq \bsft^{\Z}$ for which there is a continuous, equivariant map from $F(2^\Z)$ to $Y_m$ is a $\Delta^0_1$ (i.e., computable) set. \end{thmn}